logunova-anastasia/ml1/README.md

 ## Chapter III.
 Goal

 The goal of this project is to give you a basic understanding of how to build the simplest models.
 We will use the most common methods of data analysis and processing, learn some methods of visualization.
-The result is a simple regression model to predict the popularity of an apartment rental listing based on listing content such as text description, photos, number of bedrooms, price, etc.
+The result is a simple regression model to predict the price of an apartment rental listing based on listing content such as text description, photos, number of bedrooms, price, etc.

 ## Chapter IV.
 Instructions